 How does grounding / earthing works?

 In short, negatively charged electrons in the Earth neutralize free radicals in your body as well as calms down the sympathetic nervous system (responsible for stress).
 According to the article by Dr Mercola about earthing works because “Your immune system functions optimally when your body has an adequate supply of electrons, which are easily and naturally obtained by barefoot contact with the Earth.
 Research indicates that electrons from the Earth have antioxidant effects that can protect your body from inflammation and its many well-documented health consequences.
 For most of our evolutionary history, humans have had continuous contact with the Earth.”
-Rubber and plastic-soled shoes work as electrical insulators and therefore will block the beneficial flow of electrons from the earth to your body and to neutralising any static electrical charge flowing through you.
+Rubber and plastic-soled shoes work as electrical insulators and therefore will block the beneficial and unlimited flow of electrons from the earth to your body and to neutralising any static electrical charge flowing through you.
 In scientific literature, the term Electron Transfer Technology (ETT), is used as another term for ‘earthing’ or ‘grounding’ – coupling the human body with the earth frequencies.
 You can think of the Earth as a kind of battery that balances your energies.

 Watch this comprehensive video about grounding (and it’s benefits and the scientific evidence behind it)

 Is grounding / earthing safe?

 For millions of years humans have had continuous contact with the Earth – shoes are a fairly new invention.
 There are no known major contradictions to natural grounding when walking barefoot on grass or beach.

 WARNING: So far, I’ve found only one contradiction to grounding and that is if people are on thinning blood mediation (such as coumadin, as it may thin the blood too much) they need to be careful and consult their doctor.